 - 1/2 cup cheddar cheese, shredded

-- Melt the butter in a pan over medium-high heat, add the corn, saute until the corn starts to turn golden brown, about 5 minutes, and set aside.
+- Melt the butter in a pan over medium-high heat, add the corn, cook until the corn starts to turn golden brown, about 5 minutes, and set aside.

-- Melt the butter in the pan over medium-high heat add the onion, and pepper and saute until the onions are soft, about 3-5 minutes.
+- Melt the butter in the pan over medium-high heat add the onion, and pepper, and cook until the onions are tender, about 3-5 minutes.

-- Add the green onion, jalapeno and garlic and saute until fragrant, about a minute.
+- Add the green onions, jalapeno and garlic and cook until fragrant, about a minute.

-- Mix the corn, onions, peppers, mayonnaise, cheeses and cayenne in a bowl, reserving some of the cheese.
+- Mix the corn, onions, peppers, mayonnaise, cheeses, cayenne, salt, and pepper in a bowl, reserving some of the cheese.

 - Pour the mixture into a baking pan and top with the reserved cheese.

 Tip: Assemble the dip the day before and bake it on the day that you serve it to save some time.
-The bake time will be 10-15 minutes longer when baking right out of the fridge.
+The bake time will be 10-15 minutes longer when baking from the fridge.